inphobia/inphobia.github.io/content/docs/mono/sassw/sg3/redist/index.md

 ```

 ### back to 520 or 4160
-dumb idea unless you have a very specific reason. windows will not be able to write data t
+dumb idea unless you have a very specific reason. windows will not be able to write data to
 these disks.

 you can use `--size=520` and `--size=4160` should you need have a need to. i haven't tested